rememberSoftwares/yacana/README.md

 8
 ```

-ℹ️ Without tools this only relies on the LLM's ability to do the maths and is dependent to it's training.
+ℹ️ Without tools this only relies on the LLM's ability to do the maths and is dependent on its training.

 ---

 See?
 The assigned Agent remembered that it had solved the task1 previously and used this information to solve the second task.
 You can chain as many Tasks as you need.
 Also, you should create other Agents that don't have the knowledge of previous Task and make them do things based on the output of your first agent.
-You can build anything now !
+You can build anything now!

 ## V. Routing

 Other frameworks have the tendency to make abstractions for everything.
-Even thing that dont need any.
-That's why I'll show you how to do routing whith only what we have seen earlier.
+Even things that don't need any.
+That's why I'll show you how to do routing with only what we have seen earlier.
 Yacana doesn't provide routing abstraction because there is no need to do so.

-But what is routing ?
-Well, having LLMs solving a Task and then chaining many other in sequence is good but to be efficient you have to create conditionnal workflows.
+But what is routing?
+Well, having LLMs solve a Task and then chaining many others in a sequence is good but to be efficient you have to create conditional workflows.
 In particular when using local LLMs that don't have the power to solve all Tasks with only one prompt.
-You have to create an AI worflow in advance that wil go foward step by step and converge to some expected result.
-AI allows you to deal with some level of unknown but expecting that you can have a master brain (like in crewAI) that distributes Tasks to agents and achieve an expected result is IMPOSSIBLE with local LLMs.
-They are too dumb !
-Therefore they need you to help them allong their path.
-This is why LangGraph works well with local LLMs and Yacana does to.
+You have to create an AI workflow in advance that will go forward step by step and converge to some expected result.
+AI allows you to deal with some level of unknown but expecting that you can have a master brain (like in crewAI) that distributes Tasks to agents and achieves an expected result is IMPOSSIBLE with local LLMs.
+They are too dumb!
+Therefore they need you to help them along their path.
+This is why LangGraph works well with local LLMs and Yacana does too.
 You create a workflow and when conditions are met you switch from one branch to another that treats more specific cases, etc.

 ---